Greenshoots

 At a collaboration concert in October 2010 (concentrating too hard - normally happier!)

-Where, When and How?
+When, Where and How?

 We meet on alternate Monday evenings, from 8pm to 10:30.
-In 2011, the first sessions were 3rd and 17th Jan, then strictly every other week (so 4th and 18th July, 7th and 21st November, etc.).
+In 2023, the first sessions were 2nd and 16th Jan, then strictly every other week through the year.

 New players are always welcomed!
 Cost is zero!
 Contact details are at the bottom of the page.